MENU back

 Roaring Brook Falls, Cheshire

 This waterfall features an 80-foot drop and is spectacular after heavy rain.
 It's located on land owned and maintained by the Town of Cheshire.
-While there’s no swimming allowed, you can bring a dog on a leash.
+While there’s no swimming allowed, you can bring your dog on a leash.
 On your way in or out, stop at Sweet Claude’s Ice Cream in Cheshire for a treat.

 Mount Carmel Spring Falls, Hamden